chef-boneyard/chef-web-docs-2016/chef_master/source/ctl_chef_server.rst

 Examples
 =====================================================
-The following examples show how to use ``ctl-chef-server`` to manage services.
+The following examples show how to use |chef server ctl| to manage services.

 **View the status of a service**